 Large-Scale Ocean Wind Farms: Considerations for Our Coastal Community's Future

-As the Bureau of Ocean Energy Management (BOEM) progresses plans for large-scale ocean wind farms off our coastline, our inter-tribal non-profit organization wishes to express our concerns regarding potential impacts on both the environment and our tribal communities.
+As the Bureau of Ocean Energy Management (BOEM) progresses plans for large-scale ocean wind farms off our coastline, our inter-tribal native-led non-profit organization wishes to express our concerns regarding potential impacts on both the environment and our tribal communities.
 Amid the global pursuit of renewable energy, offshore wind farms are recognized as a pathway to a cleaner, greener future.
 However, we believe it is crucial to address aspects that may affect Indigenous communities, the broader local population, and the commercial fishing industry.

 Balancing Renewable Energy and Multi-Community Considerations